 Work on Your Body to Become a Cricketer

 Have you ever seen Virat Kohli’s extensive workout in the gym?
 Do you know how MS Dhoni at this age is able to excel at the YOYO test?
 The answer to both the questions is the same, that is, intake of a properly balanced diet and routine workout.
 For achieving better physical health, it is necessary for you to constantly hit the gym.
 From basic cardio to a high-intensity workout, make everything a part of your gym routine.
 Working tirelessly in the gym will be of no good if you do not focus on maintaining a balanced diet.
-You have to directly cut off all the unnecessary carbohydrates and sugar intakes from your diet and emphasize on protein intake.
+You have to directly cut off all the unnecessary carbohydrates and sugar intakes from your diet and emphasize protein intake.
 This step is one of the most essential ones in how to become a cricketer journey and is not just limited to the early phase of it.
-Whether you are in-practice of becoming a cricketer or have been successfully qualified as a professional one, maintaining good physical health is the utmost priority of every cricketer.
+Whether you are in the practice of becoming a cricketer or have been successfully qualified as a professional one, maintaining good physical health is the utmost priority of every cricketer.

 National Cricket Team Selection